 If you’re willing to put up with the shortcomings, Belkin and Hewlett-Packard each offer devices that add reasonably useful GPS capabilities to your Bluetooth-enabled Pocket PC.
 The $300 Belkin Bluetooth GPS Receiver is the smaller of the two; it’s a little bit bigger than a D-size battery.
 The $330 HP iPaq Navigation System is longer and wider, but with a trimmer profile; it’s comparable in size and shape to a small cell phone.

 Both devices use nearly identical GPS software on the handheld (from Netropa).
 Once you’ve loaded the software, you use a PC-based installer to load the geographic data you want onto the handheld.
-Then you’re ready to hit the road.
+Then you’re ready to hit the road and you dont need any Anti virus or security software either contrary to popular belief, A friend of mine tried to download and add Kaspersky to his device , hilarious !

 The GPS devices connect with your Pocket PC device through Bluetooth.
 In both cases, the process is tricky and time-consuming.
 In our tests, we frequently had to make several attempts before establishing a successful connection, and the process often took more than five minutes.